Kauntuch/programming_notes/README.md

 - They are mostly written in MarkDown .md format, though you should switch to the code view if things do not look correct/are missing pieces of info, as some elements containing certain symbols (like: > <, <head>) may not appear correctly. (*At least, I haven't figured out how to get them to display properly, yet.*)

 - Depending on the nature of certain courses/tutorials, some notes may be split between Markdown file and accompanying code files (.html, .css, .py, etc.)

+- Not all code/projects are in working order because some tutorials I've attempted have gone outdated.
+Non-working projects are included for my own reference.

 *This repo is a work in progress!*